Driving licence info

 What is BF17?

-With BF17 you can drive a car from age 17 – but only with an accompanying person.
-This way you gain real driving experience early on, become more confident and start driving on your own at 18 much more relaxed.
+With BF17 you can drive a car from 17 – but with an accompanying driver.
+You gain real practice early, become more confident and start driving on your own at 18 much more relaxed.

 Why BF17?